walquis/git-basics-team-project/thebook/src/overview.md

 Eventually I tired of memorizing magic spells and decided to buckle down and learn the basics of git.
 Suddenly, git started making sense😮!
 That feeling of enlightenment, along with the big boost in my productivity, helped inspire this course.

-I've presented some variation of this material to every CodePlatoon cohort since Bravo.
-Equipped with a firm grasp of these git fundamentals, graduates have reported that they have become go-to resources for git in their software teams.
+I've presented some variation of this material to nearly every [CodePlatoon](https://codeplatoon.org) cohort since Bravo.
+Equipped with a firm grasp of these git fundamentals, graduates have reported they've become go-to resources for git in their software teams.

 ---
 [^3objs]: The **three objects** are `commit`, `tree`, and `blob`